 - Hair feels silky soft

 - Does not change your hair texture

-Unlike keratin treatments and Brazilian blowouts, the Tokio treatment won't permanently change the structure of your hair.
-Instead, it simply smooths, soothes, and makes your hair feel incredibly soft (and frizz free, too).
+Unlike keratin treatments and Brazilian blowouts, the Tokio treatment isn't designed to permanently change the structure of your hair.
+Instead, it simply smooths, soothes, and makes your hair feel incredibly soft (and frizz-free, too).
 "The Tokio treatment is excellent for colored, permed, and straightened hair as it will repair any damage from these stressors," explains Mallett.